Cobb County Government offers paid leave for the following national holidays:

 Note: You will not be able to change sick leave plans until the following open enrollment for the next plan year.

-Our Parental Leave policy, effective October 6, 2019, gives full-time employees six weeks paid time off to care for and bond with their newborn or newly adopted child.
+Our Parental Leave policy gives full-time employees six-weeks, paid-time-off to care for and bond with their newborn or newly adopted child.

 - All eligible employees must be employed full time at least one full year of service, having worked a least 1,250 hours during the last 12 consecutive months.